 I am not an investment professional but I am learning investing for more than 20+ years every day.
 Please excuse any typos.
 I assure you that I will do my best to correct any errors if they were overlooked.
-I don’t have any stocks mentioned here in my portfolio and do not plan buying them in the next 72 hrs.
+I don’t have any stocks mentioned here in my portfolio and do not plan to buy them in the next 72 hrs.

 Disclaimer: This article is intended to provide information to interested parties.
-As I have no knowledge of individual investor circumstances, goals, and/or portfolio concentration or diversification, readers are expected to complete their own due diligence before following any investment strategies or rules mentioned or recommended.
+As I have no knowledge of individual investor circumstances, goals, and/or portfolio concentration or diversification, readers are expected to complete their due diligence before following any investment strategies or rules mentioned or recommended.